CosimoSans/My_Portfolio/SQL/readme.md

 ## Exploratory Data Analysis (EDA)

-Projects focused on exploring datasets to extract insights and support data-driven decisions.

-Main activities:
-- Writing complex queries for data exploration
-- Data aggregation and calculation (SUM, AVG, etc.)
+## Exploratory Data Analysis (EDA)

+This folder contains SQL-based exploratory data analysis projects focused on extracting insights from structured datasets.

+The goal of these projects is to analyze cleaned data from multiple perspectives in order to identify trends, patterns and key metrics useful for understanding real-world business scenarios.

+The analyses typically include:

+- Aggregation of data across different dimensions (e.g. company, industry, country, time)
+- Trend analysis over time (daily, monthly, yearly)
+- Identification of top performers or most impacted entities
-- Use of subqueries, CTEs and window functions
+- Ranking and comparative analysis using window functions
-- Identifying trends, patterns and anomalies in data
+- Exploration of data distributions and anomalies

-- Structuring queries to support analytical reasoning
+All projects in this section follow a structured analytical approach, starting from simple queries and progressively building more advanced logic using SQL features such as CTEs, aggregations and window functions.

+These projects demonstrate how SQL can be used not only for data extraction, but also as a tool to support analytical reasoning and generate business insights from data.
+``